WHAT IS AYURVEDA? | HISTORY, PRINCIPLES, DOSHAS, FAQS

 • Start your day with honey in warm water.

-• Avoid too much sweet, even in drinks.
-Try to keep one day liquid fast every week.
+• Avoid too much sweets, even in drinks.
+Try to keep a one-day liquid fast every week.

 • Eat when you are hungry.
 Have a light dinner, at least 3–4 hours before bedtime.